vicarsen/operating-systems/chapters/data/memory-security/drills/tasks/bypassing-stack-protector/README.md

 # Bypassing the Stack Protector

-Navigate to `chapters/data/memory-security/drills/tasks/bypassing-stack-protector` and run `make skels` to generate the `support/` folder.
+Navigate to the `bypassing-stack-protector` directory in the lab archive (or `chapters/data/memory-security/drills/tasks/bypassing-stack-protector` if you are working directly in the repository) and run `make skels` to generate the `support/` folder.
 Then navigate to `support/src`.

-Inspect the `chapters/data/memory-security/drills/tasks/bypassing-stack-protector/support/stack_protector.c` source file.
+Inspect the `bypassing-stack-protector/support/stack_protector.c` source file.
 Compile the program and examine the object code.
 Try to identify the canary value.
 Using the `addr` variable, write 2 instructions: one that indexes `addr` to overwrite the canary with the correct value and one that indexes `addr` to overwrite the return address with the address of function `pawned()`.